grafi-tt/sayhisort/README.md

 Each of two sequences to merge, those length is len, are divided at most `sqrt(len) / sqrt(2)` blocks.
 The blocks are merged in-place by the algorithm based on selection-sort.
 The merge algorithm is similar to basic one used in merge sort, but it uses selection sort to search the smallest block in the left sequence.

 The algorithm is quite basic on block merge sort.
-The author tried moving blocks' first elements to buffer space to improve data locality, but performance had degraded.
+Though some micro-optimizations were tried, the result had been inconclusive.
+Seemingly complex code is harmful due to register pressure.
 At now there is no idea for further speed-up.

 ### Merge algorithm